-If you are a U.S. citizen or you are legally present and you live in Michigan, you might be required to get a Michigan driver's license.
-However, if you do not have "legal presence" under current law you are not considered a Michigan resident for purposes of a driver's license and you may be permitted to drive with a valid foreign license.
-If your license is from a "treaty country" (see page 4), you can use it to drive legally, as long as you also carry an "International Driving Permit" or, if that's not available, a translation of your license with a color photo (see page 4).
-If your license is from a "non-treaty country," you must also have "a valid passport, a valid visa, or other valid documents to verify [your] legal presence in the U.S."

-Can I use an International Driver's License to drive in Michigan?
+If you are a U.S. citizen or are legally present and you live in Michigan, you might be required to get a Michigan driver's license.
+However, if you do not have "legal presence" under current law you are not considered a Michigan resident for purposes of a driver's license, and you may be permitted to drive with a valid foreign license.
+If your license is from a "treaty country" (see page 4), you can use it to drive legally, if you also carry an "International Driving Permit" or, if that's not available, a translation of your license with a color photo (see page 4).
+If your license is from a "non-treaty country," you must also have "a valid passport, a valid visa, or other valid documents to verify [your] legal presence in the U.S." Can I use an International Driver's License to drive in Michigan?

-No, however some individuals may be permitted to drive with a foreign license (see above).
+No. However some individuals may be permitted to drive with a foreign license (see above).
 "International Driver's Licenses" don't actually exist.
 They are often confused with the International Driving Permit (IDP), which is a translation of a current valid driver's license into several languages.
 The IDP is not valid by itself - it can only be used together with a valid foreign license.
-It is only valid for one year and is not valid in the country where it is issued.
+There are vendors that purport to offer "International Driver's Licenses" to individuals who are not currently licensed anywhere in the world.
+That is not possible under the law.
 How can I stay informed about changes to Michigan laws affecting immigrants?

-Join the Michigan Immigrant Rights Center's email lists by emailing us at mirc@michiganimmigrant.org, "like" us on Facebook, and check our website, www.michiganimmigrant.org frequently!
+Join the Michigan Immigrant Rights Center's email lists by emailing us at mirc@michiganimmigrant.org, like and follow us on Facebook, Twitter, and check our website, www.michiganimmigrant.org frequently!
+7 MCL Section 257.302a, available at